 Maybe your baby was born with no hair, a few strands, or a full head of beautiful locks.
-Caring for your baby’s hair can be fun, but what if you suddenly realize your baby’s hair looks greasy?
+Caring for your baby’s hair can be fun, but what if you suddenly realize you’re greasy or oily baby hair?

 Babies’ bodies are constantly changing, and even their hair can be affected by their growth and development.
-If your baby has oily hair, it is likely a perfectly normal part of her development, but it might be uncomfortable for you to see or touch.
 Refrain from shampooing your baby’s hair daily, but use a gentle moisturizing formula when you do.

 Keep reading to learn more about why your baby’s hair might be oily throughout their first year, and what you can do to help make it less greasy.